Our reference: FOIREQ22/00095

 Personal privacy conditional exemption - section 47F

-I have decided one document is exempt in part under section 47F of the FOI Act.1 This
+I have decided one document is exempt in part under section 47F of the FOI Act.

 conditional y exempt material is the signatures of staff members of the Australian